purpleclay/gitz/docs/git/show.md

 ## Inspect a commit

-Retrieve details about a specific commit by passing its reference to `ShowCommits`.
-If present, the GPG signature will be retrieved.
+Retrieve information about a specific commit by passing its reference to `ShowCommits`.
+Including its GPG signature, if present.

 ## Inspect a tree

-Call `ShowTrees` to retrieve a listing of all files and directories contained within a specific tree index of a repository.
+Call `ShowTrees` to retrieve a listing of all files and directories within a specific tree index of a repository.

 ```{ .go .select linenums="1" }
 package main